-This course examines the involvement of families from diverse cultural and linguistic backgrounds in early childhood programs.
-Ways to establish collaborative relationships with parents and others involved with children in early childhood settings are discussed.
-Strategies for communicating with parents and guardians about their children and incorporating the families' goals and desires for their children into the early childhood program will be included.
+This beginning course examines the involvement of families and communities from diverse cultural and linguistic backgrounds in early childhood programs.
+Ways to establish collaborative relationships with families in early childhood settings is discussed.
+Families' goals and desires for their children will be supported through culturally responsive strategies.